-The background check normally takes about two (2) weeks to be completed, and your license will be approved (or held) once the state has reviewed these results.
+The state criminal background report normally takes about two (2) weeks to be completed, and your license will be approved (or held) once the state has reviewed these results.

 Once everything is completed, you will receive another email with confirmation that your license has been issued.
 This email will not have your license number in it, so you will need to look it up with the State Based Systems Licensee Lookup Tool.

 You’ve done the work, put in the time and effort, and now hold the key to your own success!
 We’re proud of you.
 Take five (5) minutes and celebrate.

 Once you’ve passed your exams and completed the licensing application, you are now a licensed insurance agent in Delaware.
 A common question we hear is, “I have my insurance license, now what?”
 Here are a few things you can do or need to know: